-At home, Philadelphia is 35-13-11-0 in the regular season.
-The Flyers have won the last five home games.
+The Flyers have won the last six home games.

 The only time a road team has recorded a shutout in this series was Detroit in 1969.

 October 28, 1967 -- The teams faced each other for the first time and Detroit earned a 3-1 victory in Philadelphia.
 The first goal in this series came 35 seconds into the game by the Red Wings' Ted Hampson.
+Paul Henderson made it 2-0, his 17th GWG in the NHL.
 Doug Favell opposed Roger Crozier.

 November 22, 1967 -- In the second meeting, Bernie Parent made 30 saves and Bill Sutherland scored twice to lead the Flyers to a 4-3 victory in Philadelphia.
 It was the eighth regular season win in Flyers' history and fourth against an Original Six club (the Flyers had yet to defeat Chicago or Toronto).

 December 28, 1967 -- The teams met in Detroit for the first time and the Red Wings recorded a 5-3 win.
 The Flyers were outshot 38-14 including 31-9 over the last two periods.
 Detroit scored four times in the middle period and went ahead 4-3 after the Flyers rallied from a 3-1 hole to even the score.
 Gary Bergman had the go-ahead and insurance goals for Detroit.
 Ed Van Impe was drilled by an Alex Delvecchio shot and received 16 stitches to the face and a fractured cheekbone which sidelined him for the next seven games.